 How can you improve your site's speed?

 Before answering that question, it is important to first determine which site speed you want to optimize: back-end or front-end?

 Optimizing front-end speed is the easiest of the two.
 We’ve already covered what you have to do in the second part of this guide.
 As a reminder, it's all about optimizing your content and compressing your images.

 Back-end speed optimization is a whole other ball game.
 Contrary to its front-end counterpart, it is way more complicated.
 If you created your website with a provider like Wordpress, Weebly, Squarespace, etc you shouldn't be worried about it.
-If you

 If you want to test the speed of your website use the tool Google provides: Google Speed Insights.